 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

-Index to articles in scholarly journals from all fields of study, plus the ability to search these articles' bibliographies by cited author or work.
-Conference proceedings are also included.
+Index to articles in scholarly journals and conference proceedings from all fields of study, plus the ability to search these articles' bibliographies by cited author or work.
+Links to full text are included where possible.

 Web of Science includes the Arts and Humanities Citation Index (1975-present), Social Sciences Citation Index (1965-present), and Science Citation Index Expanded (1965-present), but the sciences receive the most thorough coverage by far.

-Fill in your name in the Cited Author box as your last name followed by your first initial and an asterisk.
-In the screencapped sample, we're looking for Jeff Doom as Doom J* .
+- Enter the Cited Author box with a last name followed by a first initial and an asterisk.
+Example: Jeff Doom as Doom J* .
 You can add more information or run your search with just the author information.

-On the next page, you'll see a list of articles published by you or anyone who shares your last name and first initial.
-Depending on how common your name is and how prolific you and the people who share it have been, you may see only a few results or several pages of them.
+- On the next page, you'll see a list of articles published by anyone with the entered last name and first initial.
+Depending on how common the name is and how prolific the authors who share it have been, you may see only a few results or several pages of them.
 If you're overwhelmed by results, you might want to go back and limit your original search.

 Web of Science Researcher Metrics